calebdinsmore/edusports-site/misc/constitution.md

 ### September 8th, 2020

 - Amended **Article VII Section 2** to expand the criteria for IR eligibility to include circumstances surrounding COVID-19.

+### August 31, 2022

+- Amended constitution to reflect division realignment decisions made by the league.
+  - Amended **Article IV Sections 1-3** to reflect new three-division structure.
+  - Amended **Article V Section 1** with adjusted seeding, removing one divisional seed and replacing it with a League Median seed.
+  - Added **Article V Section 6**, which describes new League Median construct.